jefslima/Rossmann-Store-Prediction/README.md

 This repository contains an end-to-end project for forecasting drugstore sales applying linear and non-linear regression.<br>

+### Disclaimer 1

+This is a fictional context created for portfolio.
+All characters were created as well as the business problem.
+### Disclaimer 2

+The data were published in [kaggle](https://www.kaggle.com/c/rossmann-store-sales/overview).

+### Disclaimer 3

+The project is part of [Comunidade DS](https://sejaumdatascientist.com/inscricao-lives-comunidade-ds).

 ## Machine Learning Project on Regression for Drugstore Sales Forecasting

 The aim of this project is: